RichardXiao13/Raytracer/README.md

     Did not test on dragon.obj (Estimated around 11 hours); 871414 objects.

-# BVH Construction Results Using Binned SAH with 1 Thread and 10 Buckets and Flattening; Construction has O(NlogN)
+# Current BVH Construction Results Using Binned SAH with 1 Thread and 10 Buckets and Flattening; Construction has O(NlogN)

     Takes < 0.00 seconds on suzanne.obj; 968 objects; 25.4 MB memory used.